oyindonesia/external-api-docs/source/includes/_api_international_transfer.md

 print(data.decode("utf-8"))
 ```

-> Response for valid request (transaction will processed in the OY! system):
+> API Response for Valid Request (Transaction will be processed in the OY! system):

 ```json
 {